34 Animals That Eat Other Animals With Pictures

 While orcas are known to be fierce predators, they are also intelligent and adaptable animals that play an important role in the ocean ecosystem.

-As apex predators, orcas help maintain the balance of the marine food chain and are a vital part of the ocean’s biodiversity.
+As apex predators, orcas help maintain the balance of the marine food chain and are vital to the ocean’s biodiversity.

 15. Great White Sharks